🛢️ What If You Had Invested in Oil?

 What happened to Oil in 2020?

-Due to COVID, demand collapsed and WTI briefly traded at -$37/barrel — the first negative price in history.
+Due to COVID, demand collapsed and WTI briefly traded at -$37/barrel on April 20, 2020 — the first negative price in history.
+Storage facilities filled up and futures sellers had to pay buyers to take delivery.

 How much would $1,000 invested in oil in 2000 be worth today?